renderorange/weather-api/README.txt

     /paper is not a known route

-    # a parameter to an unknown route
+    # unknown parameter to a known route
     $ curl -sD - -X GET -H 'API_KEY: 1234567890qwerty' server:3000/weather/forecast
     HTTP/1.1 404 Not Found
     Content-Type: text/plain